 When it comes to reviewing my performance it is vital to look at how I handled my trades by monitoring the behavioral aspects of trading.
 Some of the behaviors are: getting faked out of trades, getting scared out of trades, having the patience to stay in trades, managing risk, getting into a stock I shouldn't have, mistiming an entry, or being overconfident in general.

 At the end of the year I also look over all my trades one by one to see what things I was doing right or wrong.
 Looking at all the trades at once helps you see the holes in your results.
-It's time like these that I realize that I sold a few too early or something.
+It's time like these that I realize that I sold a few too early or some other hole.

 My trading metrics

-One of the most basic metrics I use to analyzie my results is "Profit Factor".
+One of the most basic metric I use to analyze my results is "Profit Factor."
 Profit Factor is calculated by dividing the total amount of profit from profitable trades by the total amount of losses from losing trades.
-It tells you, "For every dollar lost how much did I make?".
+It tells you, "For every dollar lost how much did I make?"

-For example, if I have made 4 trades and the results are +$2,000, -$1,500, +$1,300, and -$150 then winning trades have a total of $3,300 profit and my losing trades have a total of $1,650.
+For example, if I made 4 trades and the results are +$2,000, -$1,500, +$1,300, and -$150, then winning trades have a total of $3,300 profit and my losing trades have a total of $1,650.
 If we divide $3,300 by $1,650, we get 2.
-A ratio of 1.0 means that you are breaking even (for every dollar you lose you make a dollar) and it is impossible for the raio to go below 0.
+A ratio of 1.0 means that you are breaking even (for every dollar you lose you make a dollar).
+It is impossible for the ratio to go below 0.
 My goal is usually around 2.5.
 When you are up to 2.0 it means you are trading pretty good.
 Around 3.0 is very good.
 And anything in the 4.0 to 6.0 range is exceptional, but it is very hard to keep it up that high for any length of trades.

 The key factor when it comes to having these trades mean anything is the number of trades - not the length of time.
-You will want at least 4 or 5 trades before you really even calculate the raio and you will want at least a few trades from each cateogry.
-You don't want to have a couple $1,000 gains and only have a $100 loss and brag about having a profit factor of 10.
-There have been times where I have gone a onth or two and only made 1 or 2 trades because the market simply wasn't offering any really good opportunities.
-So
+You will want at least 4 or 5 trades before you really even calculate the ratio and you will want at least a few trades from each category of profits and losses.
+You don't want to have a couple of $1,000 gains and only have a $100 loss and brag about having a profit factor of 10.
+There have been times where I have gone a month or two and only made 1 or 2 trades because the market simply wasn't offering any really good opportunities.

-You also want to wait until your have logged a couple of "typical" trades.
-For instance, if you are a swing trader who is looking for 10% gain while limiting yourself to 7% losses and you have only booked a couple of small loses (2% to 3%) but you know you will be taking a decent-sized loss sooner or later then you may want to wait until that comes.
+You also want to wait until you have logged a couple of "typical" trades.
+For instance, if you are a swing trader who is looking for a 10% gain while limiting yourself to a 7% loss and you have only booked a couple of small losses (2% to 3%) but you know you will be taking a decent-sized loss sooner or later, then you may want to wait until that time comes.

-Profit Factor is not an indicator that is not too popular but it is a great metric because it is a measure of trading efficiency.
-It's use was populaized by systems traders who use software to back-test trading strategies on historical data to tell them how well the strategy worked.
-Profit Factor is one of the common statistics used to to judge the results and anyone who has regularly read Futures Magzine or Technical Anlaysis of Stocks and Comodities will be familar with the concept of Profit Factor.
+Profit Factor is not a popular indicator but it is a great metric because it is a measure of trading efficiency.
+Its use was popularized by systems traders who use software to back-test trading strategies on historical data to tell them how well the strategy worked.
+Profit Factor is one of the common statistics used to judge results, and anyone who has regularly reads Futures Magazine or Technical Analysis of Stocks and Commodities will be familiar with the concept of Profit Factor.

 The profit factor, for those who like to crunch numbers, can also be calculated by dividing your average $win by your average $loss.
 I don't calculate average dollar wins and losses because as your capital grows the "norms" for these numbers change with it.

 A lot of my risk metrics are calculated using closed profits only.
-This, of course, has the obvious drawback and ignoring times when I was down a lot of money on a trade but managed to make it back.
+This, of course, has the obvious drawback of ignoring times when I was down a lot of money on a trade but managed to make it back.
 One thing I need to do more is start calculating risk on an end-of-day (or ideally, real-time) basis.
-When I am going through a particular turbulant period I do actually calculate my portfolio risk on a day-to-day (and sometimes intra-day basis) but as a matter of course, I don't.
+When I am going through a particularly turbulent period I do actually calculate my portfolio risk on a day-to-day (and sometimes intra-day basis) but as a matter of course, I don't.